joppuyo/acf-image-aspect-ratio-crop/readme.txt

 == Changelog ==

 = 2.0.0 =
 * Feature: Compatibility with [WP Offload Media](https://deliciousbrains.com/wp-offload-media/) and similar plugins that move WordPress images to a remote location.
-Plugin will not attempt to fetch images from remote URLs if they are not found in the file system.
+Plugin will now attempt to fetch images from remote URLs if they are not found in the file system.
 * Breaking change: Due to new dependencies, PHP 5.5 is now the minimum required version

 = 1.3.1 =